JimKiriakopoulos/JimKiriakopoulos/README.md

 Run `python3 guess_the_number.py` to play a colorful number guessing game.
 Use `--min` and `--max` to set the range and `--attempts` to limit guesses.
 The `--cheat` option reveals the secret number for testing, and `--lang` lets you play in English or Greek.
+Pass `--no-color` if you prefer plain text output.
+The banner width adapts automatically to fit the chosen language.

 First, install the requirement: